andrew-s-roberts/portfolio_projects/README.md

 3. Project_3_Webscraping_PPP_with_viz_25May2023: Scraping article text and metadata from Phnom Penh Post and Bangkok Post search results pages using rvest (keywords: fishing AND (slavery OR "forced labour").
 May 2023.

 4. Shiny_1_Haiti_Event_Explorer_Map_Fatalities: A Shiny app which allows users to choose explore ACLED conflict data from Haiti (2018-2022) using a pulldown menu of ACLED conflict event categories, to display a reactive map of event localities and a chart of annual fatalities by ACLED sub-event-type.
 (A full interractive version available at [https://are101-andrew-roberts.shinyapps.io/Shiny_1_Haiti_Conflict_Event_Explorer/]).
 July 2023.

+5. Scheduling_App_stream.py: A Python program for making bulk scheduling decisions based on rules.
+Users input states of given criteria via Streamlit, the logic of the program makes scheduling decisions.
+This is then displayed as a pandas dataframe and downloaded as a csv (for ultimate input into Google Calendar.
+It was designed to streamline my scheduling process for juggling household and professional workloads.
+November 2023.
+WORK IN PROGRESS.